luweiguo511/BankSwitch/README.md

 The SoC-Empty project generates a default app.c source file with a skeleton Bluetooth event handler.
 The app.c file provided for this lab adds code to handle the BLE connection and notifications.
 #### Connection Opened
-The imu sensor is initialized in app_init() in line 35 of app.c.
-The voltage monitor IADC does not start sampling until a connection has been made and the user has enabled GATT notifications to the Average Volage Data characteristic.
+The imu sensor is initialized and enabled when event sl_bt_evt_connection_opened_id received.
+The imu sampling does not start sampling until a connection has been made and the user has enabled GATT notifications acceleration (or orientation) characteristics.
 ```
 static void sensor_init(void)
 {